-As part of "EXTRACTS: Local Artists Shorts im OÖ Kulturquartier", the festival prizes CROSSING EUROPE Innovative Award – Local Artist (€ 3.500,- powered by OÖ Landes-Kultur GmbH) and CREATIVE REGION MUSIC VIDEO Award (€ 1.500,- powered by CREATIVE REGION Linz & Upper Austria) will be awarded at the awards ceremony on October 10.
+As part of "EXTRACTS: Local Artists Shorts im OÖ Kulturquartier", the festival prizes CROSSING EUROPE Innovative Award – Local Artist (€ 3.500,- powered by OÖ Landes-Kultur GmbH) and CREATIVE REGION MUSIC VIDEO Award (€ 1.500,- powered by CREATIVE REGION Linz & Upper Austria) have been awarded at the awards ceremony on October 10.

 JURY COMPETITION FICTION

 The Competition Fiction comprises first and second European feature fiction films produrced for theatricl release.
 During the awards ceremony the Jury Competition Fiction gave out the award to the director of the prize-winning film.
 More information about the festival awards here.

 Born in Denmark, Anna Sofie Hartmann studied directing at the DFFB in Berlin.
 Her graduation film Limbo premiered in 2014 at San Sebastián, was invited to numerous festivals, including Crossing Europe 2015, and nominated for the European Film Academy’s Discovery Award 2015.
 In 2019 her second feature Giraffe premiered in Locarno.

 Cornish filmmaker Mark Jenkin is an associate of Falmouth University, the author of "Silent Landscape Dancing Grain 13 Film Manifesto", promoting the possibilities of handmade film, and has made over 50 short films.
 In 2019 his feature Bait won the BAFTA award for Outstanding Debut.